Deep Dense Exploration for LLM Reinforcement Learning via Pivot-Driven Resampling: Experiments

 \subsection{Experimental Setup}

-\textbf{Models and Training Data.} We employ a diverse set of models, including Qwen2.5-0.5B-Instruct~\cite{qwen2025qwen25technicalreport}, Qwen2.5-Math-1.5B~\cite{yang2024qwen2}, Qwen2.5-Math-7B~\cite{yang2024qwen2}.
-For 1.5B and 7B models, following Dr.GRPO~\cite{liu2025understanding}, we use MATH~\citep{hendrycks2021measuringmathematicalproblemsolving} Levels 3–5 (8,523 problems) as the training dataset, with a context length of 4K.
+\textbf{Models and Training Data.} We employ a diverse set of models, including Qwen2.5-0.5B-Instruct~\cite{qwen2025qwen25technicalreport} and Qwen2.5-Math-7B~\cite{yang2024qwen2}.
+For the 7B model, following Dr.GRPO~\cite{liu2025understanding}, we use MATH~\citep{hendrycks2021measuringmathematicalproblemsolving} Levels 3–5 (8,523 problems) as the training dataset, with a context length of 4K.
 Rewards are verifiable: ``1" for correct responses and ``0" for incorrect ones.
 We conduct ablation and analysis experiments primarily on the 0.5B model, which is trained on the GSM8K~\cite{cobbe2021trainingverifierssolvemath} dataset with a context length of 1K.

 \textbf{Baselines and Implementation.} We primarily compare our method with GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical}, TreeRL~\cite{hou2025treerl} and AttnRL~\cite{liu2025attention}.
 For our method (DEEP-GRPO), we set the loss weight $\lambda=1$, the branching count $M=8$, and $\gamma=2$ by default.
+Sensitivity analysis for the depth-bias coefficient $\gamma$ is provided in Appendix~\ref{app:gamma_sensitivity}.
 Further implementation details and hyperparameters are provided in Appendix \ref{app:implementation_details}.

-\textbf{Benchmarks.} We evaluate on GSM8K~\cite{cobbe2021trainingverifierssolvemath} and five challenging benchmarks following Dr.GRPO~\cite{liu2025understanding}: AIME24 (30 high-school olympiad problems)~\cite{li2024numinamath}, AMC (83 intermediate multiple-choice problems)~\cite{li2024numinamath}, MATH500 (500 problems from MATH)~\cite{lightman2023let}, Minerva~\cite{lewkowycz2022solving} (272 graduate-level problems), and OlympiadBench (Oly.)~\cite{he2024olympiadbench} (675 high-difficulty problems).
+\textbf{Benchmarks.} We evaluate on GSM8K~\cite{cobbe2021trainingverifierssolvemath} and five challenging benchmarks following Dr.GRPO~\cite{liu2025understanding}: AIME24 (30 high-school olympiad problems)~\cite{li2024numinamath}, AMC (83 intermediate multiple-choice problems)~\cite{li2024numinamath}, MATH500 (500 problems from MATH)~\cite{lightman2023let}, Minerva~\cite{DBLP:conf/nips/LewkowyczADDMRS22} (272 graduate-level problems), and OlympiadBench (Oly.)~\cite{he2024olympiadbench} (675 high-difficulty problems).
 These benchmarks cover a broad spectrum of problem types and difficulties.
 We report Pass@1, setting the temperature to 0.0 and generating one answer per question.